Quick reference guide

 Typical due diligence issues

 In South Africa, it is not uncommon to undertake due diligence investigations in friendly takeover bids.
-A buyer would generally look to conduct due diligence of a company or the business of the company in order to ascertain as far as possible the nature and value of the assets and liabilities of the company, and to confirm possible risks to which the company may be exposed.
+A buyer will generally seek to conduct due diligence on a company or its business to ascertain, as far as practicable, the nature and value of the assets and liabilities of the company, and to confirm any risks to which the company may be exposed.

-There are no specific rules governing these due diligences.
-The scope and extent of the due diligence investigation will depend on, among other things, the nature of the transaction, the time available to conduct the investigation, the need to preserve confidentiality and comply with insider trading rules, and the level of cooperation by the target board.
+There are no specific rules governing these due diligence processes.
+The scope and extent of the due diligence investigation will depend on, among other things, the nature of the transaction, the time available to conduct the investigation, the need to preserve confidentiality, and the level of cooperation of the target board.
+In light of the recent amendments to the Companies Act, which introduce enhanced disclosure and transparency requirements, due diligence information should now include details relating to the beneficial ownership of the target.

-In relation to affected transactions, competing bidders are entitled to equal access of information.
-Therefore, information made available by the target to one bidder would have to be made available to a competing bidder.
+In relation to affected transactions, competing bidders are typically entitled to equal access to information.
+Therefore, information made available by the target to one bidder must also be made available to a competing bidder.

 An affected transaction is defined in detail in the South African Companies Act but in essence includes a disposal of the majority of assets or undertakings, amalgamations or mergers, schemes of arrangements, mandatory offers and squeeze-outs, and involves a regulated company such as public and state-owned companies and certain private companies.